awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-resource-data-sync.md

 # Walkthrough: Use Resource Data Sync to Aggregate Inventory Data<a name="sysman-inventory-resource-data-sync"></a>

-The following walkthrough describes how to create a Resource Data Sync configuration by using the AWS CLI\.
-A Resource Data Sync automatically ports Inventory data from all of your managed instances to a central Amazon S3 bucket\.
+The following walkthrough describes how to create a resource data sync configuration by using the AWS CLI\.
+A resource data sync automatically ports Inventory data from all of your managed instances to a central Amazon S3 bucket\.
 The sync automatically updates the data in the central Amazon S3 bucket whenever new Inventory data is discovered\.
 This walkthrough also describes how to use Amazon Athena and Amazon QuickSight to query and analyze the aggregated data\.
-For information about creating a Resource Data Sync by using the Amazon EC2 console, see [Configuring Resource Data Sync for Inventory](sysman-inventory-datasync.md)\.
+For information about creating a resource data sync by using the Amazon EC2 console, see [Configuring Resource Data Sync for Inventory](sysman-inventory-datasync.md)\.

 **Note**
 This walkthrough includes information about how to encrypt the sync by using AWS Key Management Service \(AWS KMS\)\.
 Inventory does not collect any user\-specific, proprietary, or sensitive data so encryption is optional\.
 For more information about AWS KMS, see [AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)\.